rileyrg/Emacs-Customisations/README.md

     !straight/versions
     !straight/versions/*

-1.  how to export tangle destination?

 ## Setting up emacs as a default editor using a dot desktop file and associated protocol handler

 ### [php.ini](editor-config/php.ini) changes e.g /etc/php/7.3/php.ini

 `xdebug.file_link_format` is used by compliant apps to format a protocol uri.
-This is handled on my Linux system as a result of [emacsclient.desktop](#org7954c22) documented below.
+This is handled on my Linux system as a result of [emacsclient.desktop](#org5ee1dd2) documented below.

     xdebug.file_link_format = "emacsclient://%f@%l"